loleczkowo/PythonManagement/readme.md

+# NOTE
+**This is mostly a private project.
+Therefore many configs were set to me
+You can edit this as much as you want.**
+This project is a "python service manager", It auto generates needed venv's and starts apps.
+It also host a small interface *(if you know how to use js or html please clean up the shitty AI code)*
+Almost all of this code is written by hand.
+AI was **ONLY** used for everything in `ui/`, elsewere it was only used as a reshearch tool.

 ## ADD NEW SERVICE:
 1. add a new file to `services/`
 2. in the file define the `VenvSpec` and `Service`